cmu-able/rainbow/documents/ui.md

 - provide information about the connectedness between certain components in Rainbow (e.g., which probes are sending information to which gauges).
 - display information about how each component was configured in Rainbow.
-- show dynamically what is happening in Rainbow as adaptations are occuring
+- show dynamically what is happening in Rainbow as adaptations are occurring

 The GUI is also customizable to different instantiations of Rainbow.